This document shows how to perform whole-disk encryption and decryption in Windows.

 You will be prompted with an informative message about the duration of encrypting a disk.
 Click on the Yes button to proceed.

-Once complete, a little lock icon will appear to the right of the disk that you have just encrypted.
+Once complete, a lock icon will appear to the right of the disk.
+Your encrypt process is complete.

-Now when you start your computer, you will be prompted for your Windows password or passphrase, as shown below.
-Enter it and press the Enter key.
+Now when you start your computer, you will be prompted for your Windows password or passphrase.
+Type the password, then press the Enter key.

 Should you ever need to turn whole disk encryption off, open PGP Desktop again.
 To decrypt the disk, select it, check mark Power Failure Safety, an click on the Decrypt button.
 The decryption of a disk takes just as long as encryption does.